-Travel to Cambodia (Angkor): Banteay Srei
+Notes on the Geography of Cambodia (Angkor): Banteay Srei

-Fifteen miles north of the central cluster of monuments, but close to the Siem Reap River that flows past them, is Banteay Srei, a small but profusely decorated temple built in the late 10th century by Yajnavaraha, the spiritual teacher of Jayavarman V. The name means "citadel of women," probably referring to the combination of massive walls and delicate decoration.
+Fifteen miles north of the central cluster of monuments, but close to the Siem Reap River that flows past them, Banteay Srei is a small but profusely decorated temple built in the late 10th century by Yajnavaraha, the spiritual teacher of Jayavarman V. The name means "citadel of women," probably referring to the combination of massive walls and delicate decoration.